-Micki is a certified yoga teacher with over 15 years’ experience in group and private settings.
-Based in Melbourne, she specialises in the treatment of anxiety, depression and trauma through yoga and mindfulness practises.
+Micki completed her Master’s degree in Gestalt Therapy in 2019.
+She is also a certified yoga teacher with over 15 years’ experience in group and private settings.
+Based in Melbourne, she specialises in the treatment of anxiety, depression and trauma through psychotherapy, yoga and mindfulness practises.

 Micki has an interest in trauma and treatment-resistant Post Traumatic Stress Disorder (PTSD).
 She is a qualified Trauma Center Trauma Sensitive Yoga (TCTSY) teacher.